MicrosoftDocs/win32/desktop-src/Rpc/string-binding.md

-The **HttpConnectionOption** allows you to direct RPC’s behavior when making HTTP connections.
-The **UseHttpProxy** value instructs RPC to route its traffic through the Http proxy at all times, including when the client has the Internet Options set in Internet Explorer to “Bypass proxy server for local addresses.”
+The **HttpConnectionOption** allows you to direct RPC s behavior when making HTTP connections.
+The **UseHttpProxy** value instructs RPC to route its traffic through the Http proxy at all times, including when the client has the Internet Options set in Internet Explorer to  Bypass proxy server for local addresses.
 This option directs the client to forcefully connect to the RPC proxy through the Http proxy.
 This speeds up the time to establish a connection since it bypasses any delay searching for the RPC server directly prior to using the HTTP proxy.

 If this **HttpConnectionOption** option is used and Internet Explorer on the client is not configured to use that Http proxy, connections may fail with **RPC\_S\_INVALID\_NETWORK\_OPTIONS**.